 Each complaint is then examined by a GameTZ Moderator.
 The moderator will then "approve" complaints for valid rules violations and "dismiss" others.

 An approved complaint will cause the user's account to be restricted.
-Restricted accounts are not allowed to use chat, post in the forums or post Bad Trader Reports.
+Restricted accounts are not allowed to post in the forums or post Bad Trader Reports.
 Restrictions usually last for 24 hours, though moderators have the power to extend a restriction time as they feel is appropriate.
 In some cases, if the reported behavior is very serious, a suspension may be used instead of a restriction.

 Light Moderation Policy

-At GameTZ, we try to take a hands off approach to social issues in the forums and chat.
+At GameTZ, we try to take a hands off approach to social issues in the forums.
 We recognize that the majority of GameTZ members like to speak their mind and joke around with each other.
 We don't want to interfere with that.
 We don't want to censor what people say.
 We don't want to get involved in feuds.
 As much as possible, we'd like to encourage the GameTZ community to resolve issues on their own without the use of some sort of centralized punishment system.

 There are, of course, limits.
 Notably, we don't allow pirating, pornography, or extremely offensive things.

 In the past, we tried heavier moderation, but the results were not very successful.
 The community didn't seem to appreciate it.
 There were cries of censorship, unfairness, and general unhappiness with the moderators.
 So, we've tried to adapt to what the majority of people want and that is lighter moderation.